DeepCollision/DeepCollisionData/README.md

 # Public Data for Peer Review of DeepCollision

 ```
 To facilitate reviewing our proposed approach, reviewers please refer to the corresponding data in this repository:
-Piloty Study, all data and figures for the pilot study;
+DeepCollision Algorithm: pseudocode for DeepCollision and Hyper-parameters of DQN in DeepCollision;
 Formal Experiment, all data for the formal experiment;
+Piloty Study, all data and plots for the pilot study;
-Restful APIs, all implemented REST APIs for environment parameters.
+REST APIs, all implemented REST APIs for environment parameters.
 ```

 ## 1. Overview of DeepCollision